Urchin (2025 film): Plot

 Back at work, Mike’s performance declines; food is returned and he clashes with a coworker.
 Franco fires him, citing unreliability.
 Mike reverts to his former job as a refuse collector.
 He is paired with Andrea, with whom he bonds.
 They sleep together and later attend a dance show, where Mike has flashbacks that reveal he beat Simon repeatedly after knocking him out.
 Horrified by his own actions, he flees.

 Mike’s insecurity escalates: his hostel stay ends, he returns to the streets, and tries reconnecting with Nathan.
-He finds Nathan sober and living with Mary.
+He finds Nathan sober and living with a woman named Mary.
 Mike borrows some money but attempts to take more; Nathan reclaims the excess, and Mary returns, calm but distant.
 Mike spirals further, becoming intoxicated and confrontational in a nightclub.
 A bouncer throws Mike into a wall, and while trying to steal liquor inside of a shop, he passes out.

 Later, Mike returns to where he kept his shelter months ago.
 After ingesting drugs, Mike sees the violin player walk out from a dark space behind him.
 He follows behind her and enters a large stone hallway.
 He is pulled down to the ground and toward a chapel room, which he enters on his own.
 Inside, the violin player is preparing something.
-Mike wanders into another room, where Nathan is seated in a robe in front of an alter with a head sculpt on it.
+Mike wanders into another room, where Nathan is seated in a robe in front of an altar with a head sculpt on it.
 The pair hug, and Nathan leads Mike to a door.
 Nathan abruptly opens the door and throws Mike through it, sending him tumbling through a void.
 Eventually, Mike seems content, and curls into the fetal position as he disappears into darkness.